jigpu/linuxwacom-wiki-archive/wiki/FAQ.md

 support for your device has been added.
 If you are using a build of the [linuxwacom](linuxwacom "wikilink") backports, try the highest release number, whether linuxwacom or linuxwacom-devel (beta).
-The latest release is more likely to support more tools.
+The latest release is likely to support more tools.

 Note, tilt is only supported with protocol V tablets, which includes the Intuos series and Cintiq 21UX/20WSX/12WX/21UX2.
 Any other tablets don't